-Greetings from Honduras: D-Lab students in the field
+Greetings from Honduras: D-Lab students in the field by OEL

 D-Lab is an interdisciplinary program at MIT committed to working with people around the world to create and disseminate affordable technologies.
 This January, teams comprising a total of 35 students are working in Cambodia, Zambia, India, Ghana, Honduras, and Brazil.